eeTworking/eeTworking/README.md

 - 👋 Hi, I’m @eeTworking
 -Real name Daniel
--wish to lear more code and coding skills which I learned in high school -know a bit of all but not advanced
+-wish to learn more code and coding skills which I learned in high school -know a bit of all but not advanced
 -help if able and I can help you too :)